BIG HORN — Bob Brotherton didn’t know much about polo for the first 50 years of his life.

 “I wasn’t born here, but I got here as fast as I could,” Brotherton joked.

-From organizers and fans like Connell, to players like Brotherton, Sunday signaled the beginning of another busy polo season.
+From fans and organizers like Connell, to players like Brotherton, Sunday signaled the beginning of another busy polo season.